-RELX PLC Acquires Additional Treasury Shares - TipRanks.com
+RELX plc Acquires Additional Treasury Shares - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-RELX PLC, a global provider of information-based analytics and decision tools, announced the purchase of 54,000 of its own ordinary shares through JP Morgan Securities plc on the London Stock Exchange.
-These shares will be held as treasury shares, increasing the total number of treasury shares to 57,673,989.
-This move is part of RELX’s ongoing strategy to manage its capital structure effectively, which may impact shareholder value by potentially increasing earnings per share.
+RELX plc has announced the purchase of 108,436 of its own ordinary shares through JP Morgan Securities plc on the London Stock Exchange, which will be held as treasury shares.
+This transaction is part of a broader strategy, as the company has acquired a total of 27,486,462 shares since the beginning of 2025, potentially indicating a move to consolidate its shareholding and enhance shareholder value.

-The most recent analyst rating on (GB:REL) stock is a Buy with a £42.55 price target.
-To see the full list of analyst forecasts on RELX plc stock, see the GB:REL Stock Forecast page.

 Spark’s Take on GB:REL Stock